Have you ever bought a product only because you trust the brand? Those are company branding strategies at work.

 Corporate branding is a strategy where establishing brand identity is prioritized over promoting separate products and services.

-The approach is aimed at increasing brand awareness and taking root in consumers’ minds.
+The brand strategy is aimed at increasing brand awareness and taking root in consumers’ minds.
 Large-scale brand awareness campaigns require consistency, and their impact can’t be measured short term.
 That’s why the strategy is preferred by companies with large marketing budgets.

 Unlike brands that focus on demand generation strategies that deliver results here and now, companies that go for corporate branding invest in campaigns that are memorable.